Equidimensional Isometric Extensions: Abstract

 \section{Abstract}

 Let $\Sigma$ be a hypersurface in an $n$-dimensional Riemannian manifold $M$, $n\geqslant 2$.
 We study the isometric extension problem for isometric immersions $f:\Sigma\to\mathbb R^n$, where $\mathbb R^n$ is equipped with the Euclidean standard metric.
-Using a weak form of convex integration suggested by Sz\'ekelyhidi, we construct ``one-sided'' isometric Lipschitz-extensions and obtain an accompanying density result.
+We prove a general curvature obstruction to the existence of merely differentiable extensions and an obstruction to the existence of Lipschitz extensions of $f$ using a length comparison argument.
+Using a weak form of convex integration, we then construct one-sided isometric Lipschitz extensions of which we compute the Hausdorff dimension of the singular set and obtain an accompanying density result.
+As an application we obtain the existence of infinitely many Lipschitz isometries collapsing the standard two-sphere to the closed standard unit $2$-disk mapping a great-circle to the boundary of the disk.